Nov11/statsd-client/readme.md

 ```

 #### todo:
-discard packets if the event loop is overwhelmed.
+1.discard packets if the event loop is overwhelmed.
+2.add statistics to provide performance insight.